 The FFT will be implemented across general practice and community and mental health services by 1 January 2015.

-The Nursing and Care Quality Forum recommended the
+The Nursing and Care Quality Forum recommended the introduction of the FFT after consulting frontline nurses, care staff and patients in 2012.

 SEE MORE